Narashiman-K/MixPanelwithNutrientViewer/README.md

-# Nutrient PDF Viewer Example (Vite + React)
+# Nutrient PDF Viewer with Mixpanel event tracker Example (Vite + React)

-This project demonstrates how to integrate the [Nutrient (PSPDFKit) Web SDK](https://www.nutrient.io/sdk/web/) into a React application using [Vite.js](https://vitejs.dev/).
-It also includes advanced event tracking with [Mixpanel](https://mixpanel.com/) and a built-in debug panel for real-time analytics.
+This project demonstrates how to integrate the [Nutrient (PSPDFKit) Web SDK](https://www.nutrient.io/sdk/web/) with MixPanel to include advanced event tracking with [Mixpanel](https://mixpanel.com/) and a built-in debug panel for real-time analytics.

 ---